Tutorial: Visualizations with the MCP Server¶

 List your available MCP tools.

-You should see show and list_packages in the response.
+You should see four tools in the response:

 Step 3: Create your first AI-assisted visualization¶